-Southern California Health Institute does not allow students to drop, add or substitute individual courses.
+Southern California Health Institute does not allow students to drop, add or substitute individual courses within a program.
+See the section covering admissions or cancellation period for clarification on enrolling or cancelling enrollment from the school during the first five days of class.